rachayita/OpsNotes/rust/rust.md

     - not to the result of a value that could only be computed at runtime
   - not associated with specific memory location
   - references to the same constant are not necessarily guaranteed to refer to same memory address
+  - constant has no memory or other storage associated with it (it is not a place)
+  - think of constant as a convenient name for a particular value
   - constant expression may only be omitted in a trait definition
   - constants can contain destructors
   - unlike associated const, a free const may be unnamed by using underscore instead of name
     - As with underscore imports, macros may safely emit the same unnamed const in the same scope more than once
 - const, like statics, should always be in SCREAMING_SNAKE_CASE
 - `'static` variables point to a single location in memory for sharing
   - values in static variables have a fixed address in memory
   - static variable can be mutable and it is unsafe to access or modify them
   - can only store resferences with the 'static lifetime